csankat92/musicstreaming_data_modeling/README.md

 #### How to run the project

 1. Run create_tables.py in terminal to drop and create the tables.
-2. Run etl.py in terminal to load the json objects to the appropriate tables.
+2. Run etl.py in terminal/powershell to load the json objects to the appropriate tables.